Vikkanav/secretsanta-generator/README.md

 This project was a personal project to learn more about Spring development, database management, and industry application architecture.

-A small summary of the skills touched upon during this project: :small_red_triangle_down:
+A small summary of the skills showcased during this project: :small_red_triangle_down:

 * Java Spring Core, HTML5, CSS and similar topics
 * Spring MVC Controller and View management & annotations
 * Spring Boot capabilities, annotations, usage, and deployment
+* Thymeleaf technology, syntax, usage, capabilities, more
 * Client/Server data transfer
 * JPA annotations and repository management
 * H2 in-memory database management